xxgicoxx/lans/README.md

 # Lans
-Application for Mac OS to create a list of applications to open at the same time.
+Application to create a list of applications to open at the same time.

 ![Lans](https://i.imgur.com/I61jbS9.png)